DOG DAYS

 At Dog Days we help you nail it

-We work daily with Aurum, Orbea, Factor, and Basso .
-We translate your riding position into stack/reach and recommend the exact size for each brand, along with a plan for adjusting the stem, handlebars, and saddle.
-If you'd like, we can test several options on-site until you find the perfect fit.
+We work daily with Aurum, Orbea, Factor, and Basso.
+We translate your position to stack/reach and suggest the exact size for each brand, with a customization plan for stem, handlebars, and saddle.
+If you wish, we can try several options on-site until it's perfect.